Aldo Dipetta

 Aldo Dipetta (born 3 January 1972) is a former Australian rules footballer who played with St Kilda and the Sydney Swans in the Australian Football League (AFL).

-Dipette played his early football with the Springvale Football Club and at Mazenod College.
+Dipetta played his early football with Victorian Football Association (VFA) club Springvale and at Mazenod College.

-He made three appearances for St Kilda late in the 1990 AFL season, didn't feature at all in 1991, then played another two league games in 1992.
+Dipetta made three appearances for St Kilda late in the 1990 AFL season, didn't feature at all in 1991, then played another two league games in 1992.

-In 1993 he moved to the ACT and began playing with Ainslie, from where he was drafted to the Sydney Swans, with pick 16 of the 1993 Mid-Season Draft.
+In 1993 Dipetta moved to the ACT and played with AFL Canberra side Ainslie, from where he was drafted by the Sydney Swans, with pick 16 of the 1993 Mid-Season Draft.
 He played twice for the Swans in 1993.

-He played over 100 games with Ainslie until his final season in 2001.
+Dipetta played over 100 games with Ainslie until his final season in 2001.

 He is now a podiatrist in Canberra.